threefoldfoundation/info_sdk/src/4_tokens/getting_freetft.md

 Click "Trust Asset"

-### Step4: Confirm the trustline-transaction with your password
+### Step 4: Confirm the trustline-transaction with your password

 ![image alt text](./img/trustasset_2.png)

 Upon completing this successfully you have a trustline for FreeTFTs setup and we can now send them your way!

+### Step 5: Fill the faucet form

+Go to the [FreeTFT Faucet form](https://www.getfreetft.threefold.io/) and fill it in.
+You should receive your FreeTFT within one working day.

 ## Importing Wallets into the 3SDK